Silen1t/integer-to-alphanumeric-conversion/README.md

 # 🦀 Rust Challenge – Integer to Alphanumeric Conversion

-📎 Solved from this challenge post on substack article: https://weeklyrust.substack.com/i/162337676/rust-challenge
+📎 Solved from this challenge post on substack: https://weeklyrust.substack.com/i/162337676/rust-challenge

 The challenge is to build a **Integer to Alphanumeric Conversion** in Rust that: